sekardharani/angular/README.md

 2. Package.json and package-lock.json

    * Package.json file contain project dependencies and DEV dependencies files.
    * Package-lock.json It stores an exact, versioned dependency tree rather than using starred versioning like package.json itself (e.g. 1.0.*).

+3. Modules

+   In Angular, a module is a container to group components, directives, pipes and services.